 - Alumni services upon return from going abroad

 The cost of going abroad varies by program.
 Some programs are similar (sometimes less!) to the cost of studying in Boulder, and others are more.
 Read much more on our Education Abroad Finances page.

 - Choose a program that fits your budget

 - Use federal, state, and/or institutional aid (e.g. Pell Grants, institutional grants, Stafford loans, PLUS loans, etc.)

 Read more about funding opportunities on the Education Abroad Finances page.

 You have access to the following CU Boulder resources: Parents and Family page, Parent and Family Guide, The Essential Guide to Education Abroad, and many other resources on our website.
 You are also welcome to attend your student's required in-person orientation.
-The only thing you can't see without a log-in is your student's application checklist (which includes a program-specific handbook among other items).
+The only thing you can't see without a log-in is your student's application checklist (which includes pre-departure resources and information).
 Ask them to share this information with you if necessary.
 Additionally, if your student is going abroad with an education abroad organization, that organization will have resources for parents as well.

 It is not recommended to visit your student during his or her program but is definitely encouraged afterward.

 Please check with your student's program as in some cases visitors are not allowed at all.